axeldavy/python-nng/README.md

 asyncio.run(main())
 ```

-The library also provides as async send/recv variant async generators `arecv_ready` and `asend_ready` which yield once each time the socket transitions from not-ready to ready, but they should be reserved for advanced use.
+The library also provides async generators `arecv_ready` and `asend_ready` for advanced use; each yields once every time the socket transitions from not-ready to ready.

 ## Transports